 I am currently in the final stages of my current inpatient trial, and I’m very excited for where I can take this work in future.
 The opportunity to connect with a wider network of mindfulness practitioners and researchers through the OMC Summer School was a really valuable experience.

-For information on our bursary scheme for the Summer School in 2017, click here.
+For information on our 2017 Summer School, click here.